k8s-at-home/charts/charts/stable/jellyfin/README.md

 #### Changed

-* Upgraded `common` chart dependency to version 4.5.2
+* Updated Jellyfin to 10.8.4

 #### Fixed